CavernCrawlers/CavernCrawlers.github.io/Combat.md

 |  10 | 5 feet to the defender's front-right. |

 #### Impair*
 Striking at your foe's arm or hand, you attempt to weaken their ability to strike.
-The target makes an **Evasion** save.
+The target makes a **Hardiness** save.
 On a failure, they suffer **Disadvantage** on their next attack.
 This cannot effect creatures immune to critical hits (such as undead and amorphous monsters).

 #### Juke*
 You fake going one direction in order to slip past your foe by going the other way around.
 The target must make an Evasion save.
 On a failure, the attacker may use their movement to move through the target's space and to exit their reach without drawing an Opportunity Attack from the target.